atextor/OGIT-wiki/OGIT-ontology-details.md

 http://www.purl.org/<namespace><short name of ontology element>
 ```

-In general we allow:
-  * characters: lowercase and uppercase
-  * digits
-  * '-' (minus sign)

-_namespace_ may also contain '/'.

-For the last part (_short name of ontology element_) the conventions are described [here](../tree/master/SGO/format/README.md).
+Guidelines for all OGIT elements including NTO's can be found [here]
+(../tree/master/SGO/format/README.md).

 ### to inherit or not to inherit?

-Each _entity_ definition contains a _parent_ entity type.
-Using this the new _entity_ type
-* "inherits" attribute declarations from ancestor types
-* "inherits" allowed verbs ('from' and 'to' end) from ancestor types.
-This is mainly for convenience: it prevents ontology maintainers from repeating the same definitions again and again.
-Especially each _entity_ will automatically have all the default attributes which are used by GraphIT for proper handling of vertex data (e.g. 'ogit/_id', 'ogit/_type', and so on).

-Those parent/child relationships of _entity_ definitions must form a tree (e.g. must not contain any loops)

-**Note:** This inheritance mechanism exists just to simplify the ontology definitions.
-It is not real inheritance as you know from OO design!
-For example: let's assume the ontology defines an _entity_ 'biology/Plant' and 'biology/Tree' having the first one as parent type.
-Now let's assume you create a vertex A of type 'biology/Plant' and a vertex B of type 'biology/Tree' in GraphIT.
-If you then query for all vertices of type 'biology/Plant' GraphIT will return A but not B!
+Currently inheritance is not being supported in OGIT for it's based on semantic graphs and not object oriented.

 ### Free attributes

 The so-called //Specific Node Free Attributes// are not part of the ontology.
-The OGIT ontology only defines which entity types can have free attributes.
-This is done with the _allow: any_ declaration in the _attributes_ section:
+All entity types can have free attributes.

+Technically this is implemented with the  any_ declaration in the _attributes_ section:

 ```yaml
 - Entity: